D/S Bergensfjord

 A whole web site could be made about this ship alone, so I'll just limit myself to the above facts.
 Here's one that might be of more help:

-Norway Heritage Project - The site has a section on NAL, and also has a postcard picture of Bergensfjord, as well as several other pictures.
+Norway Heritage Project - The site has a section on NAL, with Bergensfjord's history and also has several pictures of her.

 See also